codatio/codat-docs/docs/smb-help-hub/codat/faq.md

 ## What is Codat?

 Businesses depend on a suite of software.
-Whether it's accounting programs like QuickBooks Online and Xero, Point-of-Sale systems like Zettle and Square, or eCommerce platforms like Shopify and Amazon Seller Central - these are the tools that make a business tick.
+Whether it's accounting programs like QuickBooks Online and Xero, Point-of-Sale systems like Zettle and Square, or eCommerce software like Shopify and Amazon Seller Central - these are the tools that make a business tick.

 This software serves as the definitive source for a business's activities.
 Financial service providers need access to this data so that they can offer their services to the business.